 - 100 min.

 - Release Date

-Once again O’Connor must go undercover and exhibit his racing skills, this time to catch vicious crimelord and Scarface wannabe Verone (Cole Hauser).
-Verone wants parcels driven real fast-like from Point A to Point B, and who better for the job than O’Connor?
-Along with his bestest pal from childhood Roman Pearce (Tyrese Gibson, in an admittedly funny wiseass performance), O’Conner infiltrates Verone’s sleazy Miami crib with the help of fellow undercover cop Monica Fuentes (Eva Mendes), who doubles as Verone’s always-there-but-doing-nothing bimbo.
+Once again, O’Connor must go undercover and exhibit his racing skills, this time to catch vicious crimelord and Scarface wannabe Verone (Cole Hauser).
+Verone wants parcels driven really fast, from Point A to Point B, and who better for the job than O’Connor?
+Along with his best pal from childhood, Roman Pearce (Tyrese Gibson, in an admittedly funny wiseass performance), O’Conner infiltrates Verone’s sleazy Miami crib with the help of fellow undercover cop Monica Fuentes (Eva Mendes), who doubles as Verone’s always-there-but-doing-nothing bimbo.

 So there are fast cars and furious characters, as you might have gathered from the title.
 Illegal street races come with a “Don’t try this at home, kids” warning.
 Somehow members of this secret society of car aficionados keep hidden from the cops, as they’re able to order flashy auto parts without being traced, and they never seem to have trouble finding an empty highway on which to conduct their latest head-to-head race.
 Undercover cops try to expose this underground world that borders on auto-erotica, its members all but sexually aroused by the abundance of souped-up automobiles.
-And of course scantily clad tarts are draped on the muscled and moneyed men, just waiting to be labeled tramps.
+And, of course, scantily clad women are draped on the muscled and moneyed men.